alexmilowski/littleflow/littleflow.md

 Workflows are tasks that occur within some set of relationships.
 That is, a workflow forms a graph where the nodes are tasks and the edges are the relationships.
-The relationships in the graph provide ordering of which tasks occur in what order by the preceding tasks they may depend upon and other criteria (e.g., conditionals).
+The relationships in the graph provide ordering of tasks.
+Which task occur in what order depends on the preceding tasks in the graph.

-By the nature, *workflows are not DAGs* as some have cycles and partitions.
-As such, in this context, a workflow is a graph that:
+In general, *workflows are not DAGs* as cycles and partitions are allowed.
+With respect to this, a workflow is a graph where:

  1. Every node represents a task in the workflow.
  1. Every edge is a directed edge.
  1. For any two distinct nodes A and B, there is only a single directed edge from A to B.

-With this definition, a few observations:
+With these definitions, a few observations:

- * Nodes are not required to be connected.
+ * Nodes are not required to be connected,
- * A workflow can consist of disconnected subgraphs
+ * A workflow can consist of disconnected subgraphs,
- * Cycles are allowed
+ * Cycles are allowed,
+ * Nodes can have multiple incoming edges as long as they are from different nodes.

 As the edges are directed, each subgraph in the workflow has a maximal join that can be considered the starting point of the subgraph.
 In the diagram below, `A` and `E` are the start of each subgraph as they are the maximal joins: